 Any good strategy begins with smart thinking.
 And a social media strategy is no exception.
 Though it may seem like a no-brainer to promote your meeting or event and keep the conversation going with social media, you’ll want to make sure you’re doing it intentionally to get the most out of it.
 There’s a lot of noise on the internet, and to avoid becoming part of that noise, you’ll have to make sure both your message resonates and your methods help you reach your desired audience.

-With the help of this Meetings and Conventions webinar, we’ve compiled a checklist of important action items to help you execute your social media strategy before, during, and after the event.
+With the help of a Meetings and Conventions webinar, we’ve compiled a checklist of important action items to help you execute your social media strategy before, during, and after the event.
 You may use some and not others, but laying out your strategy and understanding your audience ahead of time will help you prioritize based on need and budget.

 The amount of public attention you want to draw to your meeting or event varies greatly depending on many factors.
 A consumer-facing event, for example, will largely want to take advantage of social media marketing, while it’s an unnecessary tactic for meetings such as pharmaceutical advisory boards.
 For situations like this, a completely private, but equally engaging opportunity, would be to implement a mobile event app.
 Many have “social” streams that can only be seen by invited members.